 If your dog follows you to the bathroom and does not show signs of anxiety when you forbid him to come in, there is no need to intervene because the animal already understands that he is not allowed to enter.
 However, if your dog accompanies you to the bathroom because he is too dependent, that is to say, he has developed hyper-attachment, it is essential to intervene and treat him to restore his mental stability.

-Besides, dogs that develop separation anxiety show other symptoms like crying, barking, destruction of objects and furniture, urinating inside the house, vomiting, etc.
+Besides, dogs that develop separation anxiety show other signs like crying, barking, destruction of objects and furniture, urinating inside the house, vomiting, etc.

-So, if your dog shows any of these symptoms, you will need to teach him to be more independent by using the following techniques:
+So, if your dog shows any of these signs, you will need to teach him to be more independent by using the following techniques:

 However, in some severe cases, the anxiety is such that it will be very difficult to correct the situation without professional help.
 In this case, it is advisable to consult a dog trainer or a veterinarian.